"Oh, boy, what flavor?"

 * airplane lands on house*

-- The "asdfmovie Song" video sometimes quickly flashed corresponding pictures of a cow and a bell, as well as a karate kid and a drum (karate kick).
+- The "asdfmovie Song" video sometimes quickly flashed corresponding pictures of a cow and a bell (cowbell), as well as a drum and a karate kid (drum kick).

 - "Quick!
 Don't think about cats!"
 (BLARRRRGH)